Obesity Rates Rise During Pandemic, Fueled By Stress, Job Loss, Sedentary Lifestyle

 It is official: The pandemic's effect on America's waistline has been rough.

-The findings confirm what several recent research studies have found: Many Americans gained significant weight since the COVID-19 crisis started, likely fueled by an increase in sedentary behavior, stress and troubles like job and income loss that make healthy eating harder.
+The findings confirm what several recent research studies have found: Many Americans have gained significant weight since the COVID-19 crisis started, likely fueled by an increase in sedentary behavior, stress and troubles such as job and income loss that make healthy eating harder.

 And those rates are rising faster among racial minorities.